The Office of Development Effectiveness

 Education is a fundamental building block of development, and DFAT has made large investments in support of improved education outcomes.
 There are persistently poor results for literacy in Melanesia.
 For example, the PILNA 2018 report finds that one in four (24%) Year 6 students did not meet the minimum expectations for Year 4 in literacy, seriously limiting their prospects for educational success in future.

 ODE will commence with a contained-scope, strengths-based case study to identify and explore the drivers of student literacy outcomes in Melanesian countries as a basis for strengthening Australia’s contribution.

 Flexible and adaptive management

 ODE will commission a short evaluation investigating DFAT’s management of facilities and other flexible and adaptive programs across various components of the aid management cycle, including pre-design analytical work, design, budgeting and contracting, implementation, monitoring, evaluation and learning and policy dialogue.
 The monitoring and evaluation component will look specifically at good practice for flexible and adaptive programs, focussing on innovative approaches to measuring progress and impact in these programs that has broader application across a range of DFAT programs.
-ODE expects to publish the final evaluation in late 2020 or early 2021, with interim products in 2020.
+ODE expects to publish the final evaluation in 2021.